Why all the fuss over 3D?

 Now that the hype has died down, and Hollywood has released some turkeys, I come back to where I started; I can’t remember any of us asking for 3D in the first place.

-Thus far every 3D set tea London has installed just happened to have 3D as a standard feature, we chose these products based on other merits that matched our client expectations.
+Thus far every 3D set Tea London has installed just happened to have 3D as a standard feature, we chose these products based on other merits that matched our client expectations.
 Of those that have 3D, most have yet to unbox their 3D goggles, let alone contemplate the hellish hardware upgrade path that lies ahead beyond the TV set purchase.

 So in those cases where it is never mentioned, we would normally inform out clients of the 3D feature when we demonstrate the installed set.
 It was not part of our sales pitch and it is rare for a client to specify anything, let alone 3D as a feature.

-3D should seen as an optional feature.
+3D should be seen as an optional feature.
 As and when you purchase new hardware, decide if it matters enough to have it, right now it simply doesn’t.
-In a lot of the cases, it will be a standard feature, in other cases, wanting this feature will push you into spend more, perhaps more that you were budgeting for.
+In a lot of the cases, it will be a standard feature, in other cases, wanting this feature will push you into spending more, perhaps more that you were budgeting for.

 It is likely most of us will gain 3D capable TV sets and other AV hardware merely through the purchase of new equipment, but not because we asked or specified this when making a purchase.
 So in time it will as a technology, will creep into our lives whether we want it to or not.
 The good news is, this feature does not ruin or lessen the quality of your TV picture by being present as a feature, it is just a question of whether you can be bothered to turn it on or not.